mlissner/michaeljaylissner.com/content/announcing-courtlistener.md

 and then follow updates in your feed reader.

 Everything we've built uses a powerful boolean search engine on the backend.
-At present, there are <a href="http://courtlistener.com/search/advanced-techniques/">a ton of boolean connectors</a> that you can use on our site to search our corpus or create alerts and feeds.
-Unlike full text search that most people are familiar with, boolean search allows incredibly complex queries, such as every document mentioning Attorney General Holder that is published in the Third Circuit of Appeals (<a href="http://courtlistener.com/search/results/?q=%40court+ca3+%40doctext+holder&search=">@court ca3 @doctext holder</a>), or perhaps every document that mentions "Roe" and "Wade" within ten words of each other (<a href="http://courtlistener.com/search/results/?q=%40doctext+%22roe+wade%22~10&search=">@doctext "roe wade"~10</a>).
+At present, there are [a ton of boolean connectors][2] that you can use on our site to search our corpus or create alerts and feeds.
+Unlike full text search that most people are familiar with, boolean search allows incredibly complex queries, such as every document mentioning Attorney General Holder that is published in the Third Circuit of Appeals ([@court ca3 @doctext holder][3]), or perhaps every document that mentions "Roe" and "Wade" within ten words of each other ([@doctext "roe wade"~10][4]).

 But that's not all.
 Because we also want you to be able to use this efficiently during your day-to-day searching,